MarcossIC/next-template/README.md

 - **Unit and integration tests**: Run Jest tests using `pnpm test`

+### Acceptance Tests

+You can write your acceptance tests using storybook's [play][storybook-play-link] function.
+This will allow you greater versatility, you will be able to test your tests along with the interactions that storybook gives

 ## 🎨 Styling

 For styles, added Tailwind CSS, a CSS framework for quick styling.
-In case you need to use your own CSS, it is recommended to use [CSS Modules](https://nextjs.org/docs/pages/building-your-application/styling/css-modules).
+In case you need to use your own CSS, it is recommended to use [CSS Modules][css-module-link].

 ### CVA

-The template comes by default with [cva](https://cva.style/docs), [clsx](https://github.com/lukeed/clsx#readme) and [tw-merge](https://github.com/dcastil/tailwind-merge).
+The template comes by default with [cva][cva-docs-link], [clsx][clsx-docs-link] and [tw-merge][tw-merge-docs-link].
 These utilities serve to facilitate the creation of variants for your components, this will help you maintain a design system easily.
 Then CVA will simplify the process of creating variants for your design systems, without compromising CSS control.

 <!-- Badges -->